newrelic/nr-reports/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-The New Relic Storybook uses source code from third party libraries which carry their own copyright notices and license terms.
+The New Relic Reports uses source code from third party libraries which carry their own copyright notices and license terms.
 These notices are provided below.